Letters I Haven't Written: Songs

-Herbert wrote "Not the Kind of Girl" for a screening, in 2010, of Marion Davies’ 1928 silent comedy classic The Patsy, at BFI Southbank's Birds Eye View Film Festival.
-Ian Shaw covered the song on his 2017 album Shine Sister Shine.
+"Not the Kind of Girl", which previously Herbert had performed with her touring band, is a song about being obsessed with self-image.
+Herbert wrote it for a screening, in 2010, at BFI Southbank's Birds Eye View Film Festival in London, of the 1928 silent comedy classic film The Patsy, co-produced by and starring Marion Davies.
+British jazz singer Ian Shaw covered the song on his 2017 album Shine Sister Shine.

 "You're Welcome" was inspired by the journey of the Windrush generation, the early migrants from the Caribbean who settled in the UK.
 It was released as a single in September 2018.